octet-stream/slate-to-react/readme.md

 // Then define a transform for this element.
 Transform factory function takes two arguments:
 // 1.
 Node matcher.
 In this case that would be our `isLink` marcher, which implements `ElementMatcher` type.
 // 2.
 Transformer implementation.
-This function takes `ElementProps` as an argument, and should return `ReactElement` for this node. export const AnchorTransform = createElementTransform( isLink,
+This function takes `ElementProps` as an argument, and should return `ReactElement` for this node. export const Link = createElementTransform( isLink,

   ({element, attributes, children}) => (